warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 ### What If I'm Already Running Sync?

 If you've been using Sync for a while now, you probably set up Sync with the pairing scheme from Firefox 28 or earlier.
 Never fear!
 Your browsers will continue to sync with each other even after you upgrade some or all of them to FF29.
-New Sync and Old Sync use the same storage servers, and those aren't going away.
-Only the setup protocol has changed.

-If you're still running the FF24 ESR ([Extended Support Release](http://www.mozilla.org/en-US/firefox/organizations/faq/)) or another pre-FF29 browser, you'll still be able to use the pairing flow to connect additional old browsers.
+If you're still running FF24 ESR ([Extended Support Release](http://www.mozilla.org/en-US/firefox/organizations/faq/)) or another pre-FF29 browser, you can still use the pairing flow to connect additional old browsers.
 We'll support this flow until at least the end of the ESR maintenance period (14-Oct-2014), maybe a bit longer, but eventually we'll shut down the servers necessary to support the old pairing flow, and pairing will stop working.
+We hope to have a new pairing system in place by then: see below.

+Likewise, after most users have migrated to New Sync, and everyone has been notified to upgrade, the old-style Sync storage servers will eventually be shut down.
+But for now, Sync users don't need to make any changes.

 However, pairing-based Old Sync and password-based FxA-powered New Sync don't mix: if you used pairing to connect two FF28 browsers together, you won't be able to connect a third FF29 browser to them.
 You'll need to move everything to FxA to connect all three: